huuthang120208/huuthang1231/README.md

 spawn(function()
     while task.wait() do
         pcall(function()
-            if OrionLib.Flags["Auto New World"].Value then
+            if RayfieldLibrary.Flags["Auto New World"].Value then
                 NewWorld()
             end
         end)